mh2753/cassata-io/README.md

 # cassata-io

 ## Introduction
-Cassata is a Simple, Persistent, Event Scheduler.
-At the most basic level, it fires a given event, at a given time to a given URL.
-Event is just an arbitrary JSON defined by the user.
+Cassata is a simple, persistent _Event Scheduler_.
+At the most basic level, it fires a given _Event_, at a given time, to a given URL.
+An _Event_ is just an arbitrary JSON defined by the user.

-Cassata is designed to be a standalone application, that can be managed and scaled independently of the services/applications using it.

 Cassata can be used as a **Delay Queue** application behind an existing _Kafka_ or _RMQ_ to let them process events after a delay.

+Cassata is designed as a Scheduler Service (as opposed to a library), that can be managed and scaled independently of the services/applications using it.

 ## Components
 Cassata has three components: Service, Worker and the Datastore.

-**Service** is a simple Dropwizard based service that accepts requests to schedule/unschedule events and persists them in the datastore.
+**Service** is a Dropwizard based service that accepts requests to schedule/unschedule events via http endpoints and persists them in the datastore.

-**Worker** is a long running Java application that periodically identifies the events that have expired and fires them to their respective destinations.
+**Worker** is a long running Java application that periodically identifies the events that have expired, and fires them to their respective destinations.

-**Datastore** is a RDBM database (currently MySQL and Postgres are supported) that is used to store the event and its metadata.
+**Datastore** is an RDBMS database (currently MySQL and Postgres are supported) that is used to store the event and its metadata.

 ## Service API
 ###### Create Event